Aadv1k/frontend-projects/README.md

 - `./scripts/`: utility shell scripts to organize, clean and fetch files in the project
 - `./site/`: The static styles for the main dashboard
 - `./frontendmentor.io/`: primary package directory it contains projects from [frontendmentor.io](https://frontendmentor.io)
+- `./.husky`: pre-commit hook to format; pre-push hook to lint

 ## Architecture